-First things first—always begin with a clean brush.
-After moisturizing and priming the skin evenly, dot your foundation directly onto the skin, and then use your brush to blend in each direction.
+After moisturizing and priming the skin evenly, dot your foundation directly onto the skin, and then use a clean brush to blend in each direction.
 When layering more products, use a patting motion to avoid creating streaks.

 Is a brush or a sponge better for applying foundation?